Skip to main content

 Start with quick wins.
 Loft insulation, draught-proofing, and LED lighting are cheap, fast, and can shift a property's rating by several points.
 If you are sitting at D (60) and these measures push you to C (70), you may not need the heat pump at all.
 Get the assessment first and understand the full picture.

 Get the assessment done now.
 You cannot apply for grants, get accurate quotes, or make decisions without an up-to-date EPC assessment.
 Booking the assessment is the one action that unlocks everything else.
-It costs £60--£120 and takes a morning.
+It costs £60 to £120 and takes a morning.

 Apply for grants before deciding on contractors.
 BUS vouchers are granted in advance of works.
 ECO4 works are scheduled through installers.
 Both take time.
 Start the paperwork before you commit to a contractor or a timeline.